milesj/spam-blocker/readme.md

 # Spam Blocker v1.8 #

 A CakePHP Behavior that moderates and validates comments to check for spam.
+Invalid comments will not be inserted into the database.

+This version is only compatible with CakePHP 1.3.

+## Compatibility ##

+* v1.x - CakePHP 1.3
+* v2.x - CakePHP 2.0

 ## Requirements ##

-* CakePHP 1.2.x, 1.3.x
-* PHP 5.2.x, 5.3.x
+* PHP 5.2, 5.3
 * "comments" database table

 ## Features ##